Most websites stick to one form of their domain name when they refer to their own site, be it the plain domain name, like example.com,

 Before you begin, please note these things:

-The .htaccess file is a simple ASCII text file, so to create it, you should use an
+file is a simple ASCII text file, so to create it, you should use a

 You should also standardize all the links on your website to use the form you want.
-For example, if you want www.example.com, make sure that
+For example, if you want www.example.com

 all your internal links use that form (or just use relative links).